-Looking for an evening activity this winter!
-Join us Tuesday, February 26th at 6:30 p.m. for "A Murder of Crows" and "Can the Gulf Survive?"
+Do you have cabin fever?
+Join us Thursday night on March 22nd at 6:30 p.m. for a showing of Away and Back.
 The films will be shown in the Visitor Center Auditorium at Seney National Wildlife Refuge.
-The shows are open to the public and are free of charge.
+The show is open to the public and is free of charge.
 Hot chocolate, coffee, tea, popcorn and cookies will be provided by the Seney Natural History Association.
 Please bring a mug.

 The descriptions of these films are borrowed from the producer’s websites.